The following professionals lent their expertise to this article:

 • Parent PLUS Loans

 These loans exist for parents of dependent undergraduate students.
 Loan amounts are determined based on cost of attendance after subtracting any other financial assistance.
-Interest accrues on these loans while students are in school.
-For loans administered between July 1 2023 and 2024, the rate is 8.05%.
+Interest accrues while students are in school.
+For loans administered between July 1, 2025 and June 30, 2026, the rate is 8.94%.

 • Graduate PLUS Loans